 “A Wake was the proverbial labor of love”, said Boswell.
 “It had to be because independent filmmaking is a rocky road — even more so when you’re exploring tough themes around loss and queer identity.
 After years of planning, the first reward came when I finally got to work with the cast, and then later when I met audiences at festivals.
 Now I couldn’t be more excited by the film’s bigger release with Breaking Glass.”

 “When we released Scott Boswell’s first feature The Stranger in Us in 2010, we recognized his immense talent as an up-and-coming filmmaker”, said Wolff.
 “Breaking Glass is thrilled to be releasing Boswell’s new film for American audiences to experience.”

 LGBTQ Family Drama “A WAKE” – Breaking Glass Pictures is proud to release A Wake, a riveting family drama from Director Scott Boswell (The Stranger in Us) centered around secrets, lies, and true love.

 Starring Noah Urrea (Netflix’s “Metal Lords”) of Now United fame, Kolton Stewart (Netflix’s “Lock & Key”; “The Expanse”; Disney’s upcoming Disenchanted), Sofia Rosinsky (Disney’s “Fast Layne”; upcoming series “Paper Girls”), and Megan Trout, A Wake won numerous awards during its festival run, including “Festival Favorite for a Feature Film” at Cinema Diverse, “Best LGBT Film” at the Big Apple Film Festival, and “Best Feature Film” at Gilbert Baker Film Festival.

-A Wake will be released on August 31 and be available on iTunes/Apple TV, Amazon, Google Play, Vudu, through local cable & satellite providers, and on DVD.
+A Wake is available on iTunes/Apple TV, Amazon, Google Play, Vudu, through local cable & satellite providers, and on DVD.